MultiX-Amsterdam/structured-data-module/_build/html/_sources/docs/overview-structured-data.md

 [^credit]: Credit: this teaching material is created by [Yen-Chia Hsu](https://github.com/yenchiah).

+All the content in this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 This module is about processing structured data and has the following learning goals:

 - **Goal 1**: Connect steps in the structured data processing pipeline to a real-world case.
 - **Goal 2**: Preprocess structured data and prepare features/labels for modeling using pandas.